Skip to main content

 The possible context types are:

-• Core - the item is provided with Alloy and required for system functionality, so it can't be deleted.
-You can only edit the item's Colour and Icon properties, along with the values of any custom attributes that your organisation has added to the item's design.
+• Core - the item is included with CausewayOne Asset Management.
+It is required for system functionality, so it can't be deleted.
+You can edit its Colour and Icon properties, and the values of any custom attributes your organisation has added to the item's design.

-• Module - the item belongs to an optional module that was installed.
+• Module - the item belongs to an optional module.
 Same restrictions as Core items.

 • Package - the item was created by our system architects as part of a custom solution for your organisation.
 Same restrictions as Core items.